freebsd/freebsd-src/docs/DeveloperPolicy.rst

 favor for someone else.
 Note that anyone is welcome to review and give feedback on a patch, but only people with Subversion write access can approve it.

+There is a web based code review tool that can optionally be used for code reviews.
+See :doc:`Phabricator`.

 Code Owners
 -----------